Pumpkin Praline Cheesecake…..can you hear it calling you?

 Serve with fresh whipped cream and enjoy!

-My pumpkin cheesecake was a success, especially the praline topping!
+My pumpkin cheesecake was a success, especially with the addition of the praline topping!
 It got two thumbs up from Lisa and rave reviews from my neighbors.
 I know I can always count on my neighbors to help me out, God only knows I don’t need all those calories….sigh.